TONYSHOKRY/Formal-methods/SingleBB Model/ReadME.md

 # PRISM MDP Model – Single Blinky Block (BB)

 This repository contains a PRISM Markov Decision Process (MDP) model of a **single Blinky Block (BB)**.
-The model serves as a **baseline abstraction** that can be later extended to represent **clusters** of BBs arranged in different motifs (e.g., line, rectangle) with synchronization between modules.
+The model serves as a **baseline abstraction** that can be later extended to represent **clusters** of BBs arranged in different motifs (e.g., line, rectangle) with or without synchronization between modules.

 The goal of this version is to:
 - Capture the **local self-adaptive behaviour** of one BB.